-- 1 Press [Config] [Col 1] or [Config][Col 2], or press [Config][Aux Col #] and enter the number of the column to be configured. - 2 Scroll to the Length line, type the column length, in meters, followed by [Enter]. - 3 Scroll to Diameter, type the column inside diameter in microns, followed by [Enter]. - 4 Scroll to Film thickness, type the film thickness in microns, followed by [Enter].
-The column is now defined. - 5 Scroll to Inlet.
-Press [Mode/Type] to select a gas pressure control device for this end of the column.
-Selections include the installed GC inlets, and installed Aux and PCM channels. - 6 Select the appropriate gas pressure control device and press [Enter]. - 7 Scroll to Outlet.
-Press [Mode/Type] to select a gas pressure control device for this end of the column.
+- 3 In the Length field, type the column length, in meters. - 4 In the Diameter field, type the column inside diameter in microns. - 5 In the Film thickness field, type the film thickness in microns.
+The column is now defined. - 6 In the Outlet connection field, select a gas pressure control device for this end of the column.
 Selections include the installed Aux and PCM channels, and detectors.
-When a detector is selected, the outlet end of the column is controlled at 0 psig for the FID, TCD, FPD, NPD, and uECD or vacuum for the MSD.
+When a detector is selected, the outlet end of the column is controlled at 0 psig for the FID, TCD, FPD, NPD, and ECD or vacuum for the MSD.

-- Select the appropriate gas pressure control device and press [Enter]. - 8 Scroll to Thermal zone.
-Press [Mode/Type] to see the available choices.
+7 Select the Thermal zone.
 In most cases this will be GC oven, but you may have an MSD transfer line heated by an auxiliary zone, valves in a separately-heated valve box or other configurations.